ihommani/blog_source/content/technical/javaslang.md

 So how do I access the processed elements of a stream ?
 Do we need to collect or do something else ?
-Oddly enough, there is no such thing as Collector in JavaSlang.
+Oddly enough, there is no such thing as Collector in Javaslang.
 In fact, you can directly access the element of a stream.
 ```
 // b